debjitpaul/debjitpaul.github.io/_pages/about.md

 <font size="4">

 Hi there!
-I'm a Research Scientist at Huawei Noah Ark's Lab, London.
+I'm a Research Scientist at Noah Ark's Lab, London.
 Previously, I was a Postdoctoral Researcher working with
                           <a href="https://people.epfl.ch/antoine.bosselut" target="_blank">Antoine Bosselut</a>,
                           <a href="https://people.epfl.ch/boi.faltings" target="_blank">Boi Faltings</a>, and
                           <a href="https://people.epfl.ch/robert.west" target="_blank">Robert West</a>